 When we caught up with Dick Grace he had just returned from a long trip to Asia – part of which was focused on efforts to help victims of the terrible earthquake in Sichuan, China that occurred in mid 2008.
 He spoke of meeting a policeman who ran into a burning building after the earthquake to rescue a child.
 He came back out with the child, already partially on fire – threw the kid to a bystander and immediately ran back into the building to get another child in what was a total selfless act.
-Dick spent 4 years in the military and now travels the world for his foundation; he knows and has seen his share of heroism.
+Dick spent 4 years in the military and now travels the world for his Grace Family Foundation; he knows and has seen his share of heroism.
 He spreads his help around globally – medical clinics, orphanages, cafeterias, food for schools, eye doctors and getting people off the streets and trained for job skills.
 A thick album full of photos is a testament to those his foundation has helped.
 You can clearly see the evidence of Grace’s support in this album – photos of injured or otherwise neglected small children are shown next to pictures of their smiling faces, taken much later in life.
 The contrast between these photos is enough to convince anyone the power someone has in their grasp to help others.

-Dick is not a hands off helper – he is often on site of major natural disasters finding out where his foundation can be most useful.
-Case in point was after the 2004 Tsunami he was on a small island in the middle of the Andaman Ocean helping 16,000 survivors of the 24,000 who lived here before the Tsunami hit.
+Dick is not a hands-off helper – he is often on site of major natural disasters finding out where his foundation can be most useful.
+Case in point was after the 2004 tsunami he was on a small island in the middle of the Andaman Ocean helping 16,000 survivors of the 24,000 who lived here before the Tsunami hit.
 At the time of this review, Dick is 70, an age when many people are already retired however he keeps a packed schedule and is busier than people half his age.
-In addition his foundation runs several major projects including a medical clinic in Katmandu Nepal which sees hundreds of clients daily.
+In addition, his foundation runs several major projects including a medical clinic in Katmandu Nepal which sees hundreds of clients daily.
 What the Grace Family has done with their wine is essentially use it as a vehicle to help close the gap between those who are needy and those that are not… using “wine as a catalyst for healing the planet”.
 Due to his wine, he has met people in positions to financially help from around the world who are now part of his humanitarian efforts.
-Initially he was more focused on fundraising and then distributing the money – now he hand picks places and projects to support as well as devoting his efforts to raising consciousness about charitable endeavors.
+Initially he was more focused on fundraising and then distributing the money – now he hand-picks places and projects to support as well as devoting his efforts to raising consciousness about charitable endeavors.
 He often brings potential donors with him on trips.
 As Dick says, for the cost of one bottle of wine at a fine restaurant you can educate, clothe and feed well, a child for an entire year.
 That helps put his charity efforts in perspective….it doesn’t take much.

-They have several small vineyards planted on the bench-land hillsides of the Mayacamas Mountains north of St. Helena and the grapes for their Grace Family Cabernet Sauvignon come from these vineyards.
+They have several small vineyards planted on the bench-land hillsides of the Mayacamas mountains north of St. Helena and the grapes for their Grace Family Cabernet Sauvignon come from these vineyards.
 Dick’s son Kirk is a vineyard manager in the Valley and of course manages his family’s vineyards.
 All their vineyards have been farmed organically since day 1, no herbicides or pesticides are used.
-They have always tried to stay away from the high alcohol highly extracted wines – rather focusing on picking if possible when the flavors are there but high sugar levels have not yet been reached.
+They have always tried to stay away from the high alcohol highly extracted wines – rather focusing on picking, if possible, when the flavors are there but high sugar levels have not yet been reached.